He had never experienced true turbulence. He first realized it as his ship fought to leave the atmosphere of that forsaken planet.

 “Get off the comms, Kyle!”
 Blasted kid.
 “Spinz, tell me we’re not blowing up.”

-“I know not?
-I see ship from window of mine.”
+“I know not?”
+The high-pitched voice replied, a bit out of sorts.
+“I see ship from window of mine.”

 “I mean the engine, Spinz!
 The engine!”